rbctelevision/shortlink-404/README.md

    npm i -g http-server
    http-server
    ```

-###### You can use your own live HTML server of choice, but I would recommend using the http-server package on npm (providing you have node.js installed):
+You can use your own live HTML server of choice, but I would recommend using the http-server package on npm (providing you have node.js installed):

 **Happy Coding!**

 Nate from RBC Technology.

+###### © shortlink-404 2025 by Roblox Broadcasting Corporation is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit https://github.com/rbctelevision/shortlink-404/blob/main/LICENSE.md